ironboy/react-rapide/README.md

-Installs React Router and an simple routing example.
+The initial example you get when you install React with Vite - a simple counter.